You conclude: “It could be that marginal product theory — just like simple-minded talk of incentives — is as much ideology as science.”

 Marginal distribution theory is the widely visible landmark of economists’ scientific incompetence.
 The elimination of the misery demands a Paradigm Shift from microfoundations as embodied in HC1/HC5 to macrofoundations.

 Kakarot-Handtke, E. (2012).
 Income Distribution, Profit, and Real Shares.
 SSRN Working Paper Series, 2012793: 1–13.
 URL

 Kakarot-Handtke, E. (2014).
 The Profit Theory is False Since Adam Smith.
 What About the True Distribution Theory?
 SSRN Working Paper Series, 2511741: 1–23.
 URL

 Weintraub, E. R. (1985).
 Joan Robinson’s Critique of Equilibrium: An Appraisal.
 American Economic Review, Papers and Proceedings, 75(2): 146–149.
 URL

-To tackle the problem of distribution by looking at a concrete case of wage setting at Aston Villa is a fine example for the methodological blunder that is rampant in economics.
+To tackle the problem of distribution by looking at a concrete case of wage-setting at Aston Villa is a fine example of the methodological blunder that is rampant in economics.
 This nuisance comes under the general heading of methodological individualism.